There could be any number of reasons you would want to exit your business. It could be:

 - or it’s just time

-Exiting a business is not simple.
+Exit optimisation can some times be a little tricky.
 Whether it’s planning for the exit of key individuals over time through a succession plan or assisting you through difficult negotiations and disputes or a formal liquidation or restructure for your company.
 There are a number of complex issues which must be addressed.

 The same applies for you as an individual, this includes both informal and formal arrangements between you and your creditors.